ponbac/spinploy/README.md

 ## spinploy

 Lightweight HTTP API for Azure DevOps to create and manage PR preview deployments on Dokploy.
-It exposes simple endpoints designed for use from pipelines and service hooks, wrapping Dokploy via a generated client.
+It exposes simple endpoints designed for use from pipelines and service hooks with a hand-written minimal Dokploy client.

 ### Status

 Early work-in-progress.
-Current server provides a health check and a typed Dokploy client; preview endpoints are being added next.
+Current server provides a health check and preview endpoints are being added next.

 ### Quick start